kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 ## Qualitative Results

 In this section, I'll briefly show a few results generated with the implementation presented in this post.
-In addition I want to quickly discuss the comparison between LRP with and without relevance filter.
-Some example images.

-For reference, I'll use the example image from [Montavon's tutorial][montavon_gitlab] that shows an old castle in the background of a busy street, with the corresponding LRP heatmap generated with several different relevance propagation rules and hyperparameters.
+In addition, I want to compare layer-wise relevance propagation with and without relevance filter.
+As a baseline, I'll use the example image from [Montavon's tutorial][montavon_gitlab] showing an old castle in the background of a busy street, with the corresponding LRP heatmap generated with several different relevance propagation rules and hyperparameters.

 <p align="center">
 <img src="/assets/images/post12/montavon_castle.png" width="300">